-1.10 Designated Agent:
+1.16.
+Designated Agent:

-Any entity that performs actions or functions on behalf of the Transmission Provider, an Eligible Customer, or the Transmission Customer required under the Tariff.
+Any entity that performs actions or functions on behalf of the Transmission

+Provider, an Eligible Customer, or the Transmission Customer required under the Tariff.

-1.11 Direct Assignment Facilities:
+1.17.
+Direct Assignment Facilities:

-Facilities or portions of facilities that are constructed by the Transmission Provider for the sole use/benefit of a particular Transmission Customer requesting service under the Tariff.
-Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission Customer and shall be subject to Commission approval.
+Facilities or portions of facilities that are constructed by the Transmission requesting service under the Tariff.
+Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission